from the Herpes Viruses Association

 What triggers a recurrence?

-sores and then you can try and prevent them.
+can try to prevent them.

-Common reasons for recurrences are tiredness, illness, stress,
+Common reasons for recurrences are illness, stress, tiredness,

-sunlight or sunbeds.
+the sun or sunbeds.

 - Get enough sleep.